 On that fateful June day in 1944, the second U.S.S Herndon (DD-638), a U.S. navy Gleaves-class destroyer, was selected to lead the Allied naval armada in the assault on France.
 The ship was later dubbed “The Lucky Herndon” as its sister ships gave her a 1 in 10 chance of surviving the Invasion.
 Miraculously, the lucky ship was never hit by enemy gunfire, despite being a massive target.

-This year, members of Herndon High School’s band - "The Pride of Herndon” - were invited to represent the United States in Normandy for this special anniversary.
-The band will honor those who fought in the battle, and several band members will wear the original dress blues from sailors on the U.S.S Herndon.
-They will also be taking an American flag that flew aboard the ship, carrying crewmember photos and stories with them, and will be joined by a very special guest: 94-year-old crewmember veteran James Clemont, of Minnesota.
+Back in 2019, members of Herndon High School’s band - "The Pride of Herndon” - were invited to represent the United States in Normandy for D-Day's 75th Anniversary.
+The band honored those who fought in the battle, and several band members wore the original dress blues from sailors on the U.S.S Herndon.
+They also brought with them an American flag that flew aboard the ship, crewmember photos and stories, and were joined by a very special guest: 94-year-old crewmember veteran James Clemont, of Minnesota.

-The band will march through a small French town that was the first to be liberated, play at the American Cemeteries in Brittany and Omaha Beach and will perform in the D-Day Musical Salute to Liberation.
-Read more about the band's trip and what some of the high schoolers have to say about the honor on WTOP.
+The band marched through a small French town that was the first to be liberated, performed at the American Cemeteries in Brittany and Omaha Beach and performed in the D-Day Musical Salute to Liberation.
+Read more about the band's trip and watch a video presentation of the event here.

 Read more about the “Lucky Herndon” destroyer here or visit the Herndon Depot Museum in the historic Town of Herndon to see artifacts from the ship, including the pilot’s wheel, the rudder indicator, and the ship’s bell.
 You can also read a great article about the connection that the ship and the town share in the Patch.